weegreenblobbie/pycontrol/ROADMAP.md

 - Count and report number of errors to UI

-- Loading a camera sequence that fails, is not fed back to UI
+- Failing to load a camera sequence is not fed back to UI

 - Add message about when it's okay to turn off camera